Heckie75/Mipow-Playbulb-BTL201/README.md

 Actually the bulbs are not equal.
 There are a lot of different models.
 I have developed this script based on a Mipow Playbulb BTL201.
 Even in terms of one and the same model they maybe differ in software / firmware versions.
-The result is that the API is different too in terms of the requests and _handles_ that have too be sent.
+The result is that the API is different too in terms of the requests and _handles_ that have to be sent.
 Based on the so called _characteristics_ it is possible to find out which _handles_ are used for which API call since all bulbs share the same _UUIDs_.